Oregon Small Claims Court: An Overview

 How long does the defendant have to answer the small claims court complaint?

-In Oregon, the defendant may file a written answer within 14 days of service to avoid default and request a hearing.
-If there is a counterclaim over $7,500, the defendant must file a motion to transfer to regular circuit court.
+In Oregon, the defendant must file a written answer within 14 days of service to avoid default and request a hearing.
+If there is a counterclaim over $10,000, the defendant must file a motion to transfer to regular circuit court or the counterclaim will be ignored.
+The plaintiff must reply to defendant's counterclaim within 20 days of service.

 Are attorneys allowed in small claims court in Oregon?